purushottam05/Chat_Application/README.md

-A Simple Chat App using ReactJS and Chat Engine
+A Chat Application using ReactJS and Chat Engine